Creating Your Own L2 Rollup Testnet¶

 Address Configuration¶

-1) System Admin L1 Address 需要生成多签地址
+1) System Admin L1 Address multisig wallet address is needed

 Item | Type | Description | 中文补充描述 | Value |